johnmckenna-snd/jdm-portfolio-frontend/README.md

 # Welcome!!

 This is my Portfolio.
-It is a good example, I think, of my current skills in visual front end design and programming, becasue the backend is just a lambda function to send me a contact emai.
+It is a good example, I think, of my current skills in visual front end design and programming, becasue the backend is just a lambda function to send me an email from the contact modal.

 ## Available Scripts